 LingvaFest can be interesting for the following target groups:

 - Those interested in languages and foreign cultures;

 - Learners within lifelong learning;

 - Academics and professionals;

 - Educational organisations and institutions.

 Why did we decide to organise LingvaFest this year as well?

-LingvaFest’ offers more than 100 program units (lectures, workshops, concerts, competitions etc) this year as well.
-There will be around 30 institutions exhibiting their products and services and participants will be able to enjoy more than 20 language crash-courses.
-Thanks to the cooperation with all stakeholders we truly prepare an interesting and rich program offering something to everybody.
+LingvaFest offers more than 100 programme units (lectures, workshops, concerts, competitions, etc.).
+There will be around 30 institutions exhibiting their products and services, and participants will be able to enjoy more than 20 language crash-courses.
+Thanks to the cooperation of all stakeholders, we have truly prepared an interesting and rich programme offering something to everybody.
 Since 2019, the main partner of the event is the Representation of the European Commission in Slovakia.
-We are very thankful for this partnership as thanks to their financial support the event is free of charge for the public.
-We are also thankful to the Constantine the Philosopher University of Nitra for their premises.
-We are inviting everybody for the “LingvaFest’2020” that will take place between 16. – 17.
-September 2020 on the premises of the Constantine the Philosopher University of Nitra!
-The festival moves to Nitra after having been organised twice in Bratislava.
-We do believe that the event will attract plenty of participants to the town under the Zobor mountain thanks to its program (last year around 2500 people participated!).
+We are very thankful for this partnership as thanks to their financial support the event is free of charge to the public.
+We are also thankful to the Constantine the Philosopher University in Nitra for allowing us to use their premises.
+Everybody is invited to the LingvaFest’2020, 16th – 17th September 2020, at the Constantine the Philosopher University in Nitra!
+This year the festival moves to Nitra after having been held twice in Bratislava.
+We believe that the event will attract plenty of participants to the town under the Zobor mountain thanks to its programme (last year around 2500 people participated!).

 In order for you to grasp the atmosphere of the event we suggest you watch the videos on the YouTube channel.